Tips for Good Health-I

 A. Eat a variety of foods – For good health, we need more than 40 different nutrients, and no single food can supply them all.
 It is not about a single meal, it is about a balanced food choice over time that will make a difference!
 A high-fat lunch could be followed by a low-fat dinner.

 B. Base your diet on plenty of foods rich in carbohydrates – About half the calories in our diet should come from foods rich in carbohydrates, such as cereals, rice, pasta, potatoes, and bread.
 It is a good idea to include at least one of these at every meal.
 Wholegrain foods, like wholegrain bread, pasta, and cereals, will increase our fiber intake.

 C. Replace saturated with unsaturated fat – Fats are important for good health and proper functioning of the body.
 However, too much of it can negatively affect our weight and cardiovascular health.
 Different kinds of fats have different health effects, and some of these tips could help us keep the balance right:

 - We should avoid the consumption of total and saturated fats (often coming from foods of animal origin), and completely avoid trans fats; reading the labels helps to identify the sources.

-D. Enjoy plenty of fruits and vegetables – Fruits and vegetables are among the most important foods for giving us enough vitamins, minerals and fibre.
+D. Enjoy plenty of fruits and vegetables – Fruits and vegetables are among the most important foods for giving us enough vitamins, minerals, and fiber.
 We should try to eat at least 5 servings a day.
 For example, a glass of fresh fruit juice at breakfast, perhaps an apple and a piece of watermelon as snacks, and a good portion of different vegetables at each meal.